argoproj/argo-cd/docs/architecture/authz-authn.md

 1. **Server**: The internal gRPC Server responsible for handling gRPC requests.

-1. **authN**: Is responsible for invoking the authentication logic.
+1. **AuthN**: Is responsible for invoking the authentication logic.
 It is registered as a gRPC interceptor which will automatically trigger for every gRPC request.